Lequoa/sentence-generator/README.md

 *	Set the variables as follows
     * DatabaseName SentenceGeneratorDB
 * 	Click publish
-* 	Once completed you will have a working and seeded SageOne database.
+* 	Once completed you will have a working and seeded SentenceGeneratorDB database.
 We create a demo company for you with working data.